calculang/nested-life-projections-example/README.md

 5. The visualization will update, and you can browse all the formula code by looking in the dropdown

+**Tip**: Use the mouse wheel to zoom in and out of the Playground visualization, and hold shift to zoom on the y axis only (to control the aspect ratio).

 **Tip** 📌: there is a semi-transparent '🥚' in the Actuarial Playground UI; there you can turn on graphs and an improved (more responsive) tooltip over visualization elements, as well as a legend.

 **Note**: Especially when model code is loaded from a URL (by following the instructions above), there are some bugs around *editing* directly in the Actuarial Playground UI: especially when you switch `.cul.js` files, you probably lose custom changes.